Audit and Accountability Policy

 Policy Statement

-• The University’s Office of Information Technology must develop an approved documented program to monitor, manage, and review IT Resources and User activities.
+• The University’s Office of Information Technology must continually maintain or develop an approved documented program to monitor, manage, and review IT Resources and User activities.

-• The University’s Office of Information Technology must develop approved standards and processes to guide the implementation and management of logs per the Logging Standards Policy.
+• The University’s Office of Information Technology must continually maintain or develop approved standards and processes to guide the implementation and management of logs per the Logging Requirements Policy.

 • The University’s Office of Information Technology must retain logs that meet University retention requirements per the Records Retention and Disposal Policy.

-• The logs must be consistent with University and IT policies, applicable laws, regulations, and contracts.
+• The logs must be consistent with University policies, applicable laws, regulations, and contracts.

 Definitions